A deep dive into the net worth of one of Korea's best-paid actors Lee Jong-Suk

 View this post on Instagram

-A 2010 report by South China Morning Post states that at a pay of USD 50,000 (INR 41 lakh approx.) per episode, Lee Jong-suk rubs shoulders with the likes of K-drama kings Song Joong-Ki and Ji Chang Wook.
-It also notes that for the popular drama Romance Is A Bonus Book alone he earned USD 800,000 (INR 6 crore approx.).
+A 2010 report by South China Morning Post states that at a pay of USD 50,000 per episode, Lee Jong-suk rubs shoulders with the likes of K-drama kings Song Joong-Ki and Ji Chang Wook.
+It also notes that for the popular drama Romance Is A Bonus Book alone he earned USD 800,000.

 Big brand endorsements